About Us

 Our team

 Belinda Seaward is a teacher who studied Philosophy and Psychology at Middlesex University and gained a Postgraduate Certificate of Education from Exeter University.
-She has taught in secondary and adult education for 20 years.
+She has taught in secondary and adult education for more than 20 years.
 She trained in therapeutic horsemanship with Horses Helping People in Buckinghamshire and completed courses with LEAP and Miranda Carey.
 Her substantial experience of working with horses and people includes a track record of successfully delivering education, health and well-being projects in partnership with NHS teams, the Royal Marines and Navy and schools.
-Belinda is an accredited Compassion Circle Facilitator and her many hours of professional development training also include suicide prevention, advanced coaching and mentoring and compassionate inquiry.
+Belinda is an accredited Compassion Circle Facilitator and her many hours of professional development training also include suicide attention, advanced coaching and mentoring and compassionate inquiry.
 She is a fellow of the School for Social Entrepreneurs, completing a year-long programme in 2015.
 She is a published author and speaker.
 In 2018, she gave a TEDx talk at Plymouth University about the healing power of horses.

 Rosie Bewley first came to Horsemanship for Health as a student through her own journey to recovery.
 She has taught across both primary and secondary education for nearly 20 years in the UK and abroad, with a degree in English from Oxford University and a postgraduate degree in Education.
 Through teaching English, Art, Drama and pretty much everything else, she held a strong focus on the well-being and personal development of students throughout.
 A teaching interval for a course in Speech and Language Therapy brought her to Devon, where she met her wife of 11 years and so she stuck around in this beautiful part of the country.
 In 2020 she left teaching due to trauma-induced mental health issues and found Horsemanship for Health through the Devon Recovery Learning Community website.
 She felt an immediate benefit from the beauty of working with the horses and the shared healing in the compassion circles.
 She now feels privileged to volunteer with the team in helping to provide this support for others, and looks forward to being part of future developments for this powerful work.